breadMSA/setsuna-discord-bot/README.md

 Once the bot is running, you can use the following commands in your Discord server:

-- `/setsuna activate #channel-name [model] [groq_model/cerebras_model]` - Activate the bot in designated channel with optional model selection (Groq, Gemini, ChatGPT, Together AI, DeepSeek, Cerebras) and specific submodel.
+- `/setsuna activate #channel-name [model] [groq_model/cerebras_model]` - Activate the bot in designated channel with optional model selection (Groq, Gemini, ChatGPT, Together AI, DeepSeek, Cerebras, Character.AI) and specific submodel.
 - `/setsuna deactivate #channel-name` - Deactivate the bot in the current channel.
 - `/setsuna setmodel [model] [groq_model/cerebras_model] #channel-name` - Change the model and specific submodel used in the specified channel.
 - `/setsuna checkmodel #channel-name` - Check which model is currently being used in the channel.